Maryland Route 216: Route description

 MD 216 begins at an intersection with MD 108 (Clarksville Pike) in Highland in Howard County.
 The road continues west as county-maintained Highland Road.
 MD 216 heads southeast as two-lane undivided Scaggsville Road, which veers east in the village of Fulton and passes south of Reservoir High School.
 The highway expands to a four-lane divided highway that passes through four roundabouts and heads north of a park and ride lot serving MTA Maryland commuter buses on its approach to its four-ramp partial cloverleaf interchange with US 29 (Columbia Pike) in Scaggsville.
 The first roundabout is with Old Columbia Pike and provides access to the park and ride lot; the second is with Maple Lawn Boulevard, which serves the Maple Lawn community to the north.
 The next two roundabouts are with the ramps to and from US 29 and with MD 216J and Ice Crystal Drive, respectively, on either side of the U.S. Highway.
 MD 216 continues southeast through intersections with Crest Road and Leishear Road and passes south of an electric substation before its cloverleaf interchange with I-95.

 East of I-95, MD 216 has a partial interchange with Stephens Road.
 There is no access from Stephens Road to eastbound MD 216; that movement is made at the next intersection with All Saints Road, where the highway reduces to a two-lane undivided road.
 The highway expands to a four-lane divided highway again just north of Baltimore Avenue and Pilgrim Avenue and crosses over the Patuxent River into the city of Laurel in Prince George's County, where it continues as 7th Street.
-At its intersection with Main Street, MD 216 drops to two lanes and becomes municipally maintained.
+At its intersection with Main Street, MD 216 drops to two lanes, becomes municipally maintained, and is virtually unsigned.
 The highway passes east of the original site of Laurel High School at Montgomery Street and east of the Laurel Branch Library at Talbott Avenue, which is the westbound portion of the one-way pair that carries MD 198 through the city.
 MD 216 continues two blocks to its eastern terminus at eastbound MD 198 (Gorman Avenue).